qumulokmac/ftbench/README.md

 <a id="requirements"></a>
 ### Requirements
 1. **Hard requirement**.
 For frametest to work, *you must install the following package* to enable cross-compilation of programs.
 See [this]( https://devicetests.com/understanding-gcc-multilib-ubuntu) Ubuntu article to learn more about cross-compilation.
-   - Centos: `sudo yum install glibc.i686`
+   - Centos: `sudo yum -y install glibc.i686`
-   - Ubuntu: `sudo apt-get install gcc-multilib`
+   - Ubuntu: `sudo apt-get -y install gcc-multilib`
 1. A **single "Controller"** Linux host is required to manage jobs and distribute processes to the worker hosts for concurrent stream testing.
    - The controller host does not need much processing power, so a general purpose VM is fine.